jamiebicknell/XboxAPI-Bot/README.md

 ## Installation

-You'll need to create a `config.php` from the `config-sample.php` file and set up the following tables,
+You'll need to create a `config.php` from the `config-sample.php` file and set up the following tables:

     CREATE TABLE IF NOT EXISTS `settings` (
         `id` int(11) NOT NULL AUTO_INCREMENT,